Ahmed3280/ViT_PyTorch_Paper_Replicating_and_Pretrained_Models/README.md

 # VisionTransformer-PyTorch-Reproducing-the-ViT-Paper-From-Scratch-Pretrained
 A PyTorch implementation replicating the Vision Transformer (ViT) paper.
-This project explores both a from-scratch implementation and experiments using torchvision’s pretrained ViT models, including the DEFAULT and SWAG-pretrained weights.
+This project explores both a from scratch implementation and experiments using torchvision’s pretrained ViT models, including the DEFAULT and SWAG pretrained weights.

 🚀 Project Overview